 The Battle of Assaye was fought between Maratha and British forces on 23 September 1803.
-The Maratha forced were defeated and this British victory was a decisive moment in the colonial subjugation of the Indian subcontinent.
-In this edition of This Day in History, you can read about this important event in modern Indian history for the UPSC exam.
+The Maratha forces were defeated and this British victory was a decisive moment in the colonial subjugation of the Indian subcontinent.
+In this edition of This Day in History, you can read about this important event in modern Indian history for the IAS exam.

 - The Battle of Assaye was an important battle fought between the English and Maratha armies during the Second Anglo-Maratha War.

 - It was fought at Assaye, a village in modern Maharashtra on 23 September 1803.

 - The British forces were led by Major General Arthur Wellesley (younger brother of Richard Wellesley, Governor-General of Bengal).